 But whether BWCs will actually translate into greater transparency in practice depends to a great deal on how they are used and controlled, and how footage is accessed.
-What is clear to the Committee is that, if BWCs are going to increase transparency, they can only do so if employed in ways that minimize officer discretion about when to turn cameras on and off (so that officers cannot choose not to record during incidents in which they might engage in inappropriate behavior), that ensure adequate storage and protection of the integrity of the footage (to ensure the footage is not deleted or altered), and that ensure adequate access by the public.
+What is clear to the Committee is that, if BWCs are going to increase transparency, they can only do so if employed in ways that minimize officer discretion about when to turn cameras on and off (so that officers cannot choose not to record during incidents in which they might engage in inappropriate behavior); that ensures as many perspectives and the widest view of the incident as possible to minimize the potential for officers to provide misleading accompanying verbal narratives, control where the camera is pointed to distort understanding, or record staged scenes as with planted evidence, etc.; that ensure adequate storage and protection of the integrity of the footage (to ensure the footage is not deleted or altered); and that ensure adequate access by the public.
 Importantly, given that Madison has now created a new Office of an Independent Monitor (IM) and Civilian Oversight Board (COB), largely unfettered and prompt access to footage by those entities (as well as, on perhaps a marginally less expansive basis, to the general public) is essential.
-At the same time, the existence of the IM and COB now offers at least the possibility that BWCs can be employed in Madison in ways that optimize the potential for transparency.
+At the same time, the existence of the IM and COB at least increases the possibility that BWCs can be employed in Madison in ways that optimize the potential for transparency.
 Complicating matters, transparency interests inherently conflict with privacy interests, as widespread public availability of BWC footage has the potential to infringe legitimate privacy interests of civilians and in some cases police officers.
 We have tried to accommodate all of these competing interests and considerations in the model policy attached to this report, which we consider an essential component of our recommendations.

 As discussed below, other considerations also affect the degree to which BWCs effectively and fairly enhance transparency.
-Those factors include, for example, the reality that BWCs can provide a biased view of incidents, which might skew perceptions of police/civilian encounters.
-This and other potential problems, are discussed more fully below.
-All of these considerations discussed in this section on transparency are also addressed in the model policy that the Committee has proposed; our intention was to create a BWC program that is most likely to enhance the goal of transparency, as well as each of the other "pro"-camera factors set forth below, and to minimize the likelihood or impact of the "cons."
+Those factors include, for example, the reality that BWCs can provide a biased view of incidents, which might skew perceptions of police/civilian encounters (yielding a distorted understanding of events and an illusion of transparency, that is erroneously taken to have strong evidentiary value).
+Relative to dashcam footage, BWC footage leads to underestimation of officer culpability (with ascription of reduced intent, since an officer is not the focal subject of their own video) and an exaggerated perception of the size and physical aggression of individuals interacting with officers.
+This and other potential problems, are discussed more fully below (see section on perception bias).
+Thus, though BWCs do provide additional information on contacts, the reliability or validity of conclusions that can be drawn depends on the exact question being asked.
+All of these considerations discussed in this section on transparency are also addressed in the model policy that the Committee has proposed; our intention was to create a BWC program that is most likely to enhance the goal of transparency, as well as each of the other "pro"-camera factors set forth below, and to reduce the likelihood or impact of the "cons."
+Though it is important to recognize that it is not possible to strongly ameliorate some of the "cons".